 The Construction of the Crux

-The Scarpa Crux hiking shoe is one of Scarpa’s planet-friendly best selling hiking shoe for both men (see here) and women (see here).
+The Scarpa Crux hiking shoe is one of Scarpa’s planet-friendly best-selling hiking shoes for both men and women.

 “Scarpa has pledge to support more sustainable manufacturing practices and the Crux utilizes some of these green features.”